 At Common Sense Media, we’ve put those suggestions to work in a comprehensive and flexible resource for use in all kinds of classrooms.
 Based on the research from Gardner’s GoodPlay project, our Digital Literacy and Citizenship Curriculum is designed to help teachers empower their students to navigate the digital world as a good digital citizen.
 See for example this lesson on Taking Perspectives on Cyberbullying or this one on My Online Code.
-Resources are free and available for grades k-12.
-Begin looking here.
+Resources are free and available for grades K-12.

 Photo by Rachel Wente-Chaney.